 - ½ to ¾ c Water to knead

-- 2 to 3 tbsp Wheat flour for dusting
+- 2 to 3 tablespoon Wheat flour for dusting

-- 1 tsp Oil to cook each paratha
+- 1 teaspoon Oil to cook each paratha

 - In the bowl of your stand mixer, combine wheat flour with turmeric, cumin powder, red chili powder and salt.